cybrdmn/Gravity_Listener/Git_Lecture/README_Git_cont.md

 As a Test for the Topic Git, we expect you to go through the game <span style="color: green; font-weight: bold;">Oh-my-Git</span> successfully, i.e. all the different levels/sections should be marked as a green/passed.

-Please send me your printscreens of finished Games ;)

 URL: https://ohmygit.org/

 ![Oh-my-Git](./pics/oh-my-git.png)